The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

 For the simulations, the distribution ($P_{\mathrm{DD}}(r)$) is derived by calculating all separations between stars and binning the separations.
 The error of this distribution is taken to be the Poisson noise, because of the low number of stars per separation in the simulation, i.e. $\sigma_{P_{\mathrm{DD}}(r)}=\sqrt{N}$.

-The TPCFs for all simulations at SFE $=0.05$ is shown in \Cref{fig:TPCF_SFE_5}.
-The error bars for the TCPF is derived by summing the relative errors of DD$(r)$ and RR$(r)$.
+The TPCFs for all simulations at SFE=0.05 are shown in \Cref{fig:TPCF_SFE_5}.
+The error bars for the TCPF are derived by summing the relative errors of DD$(r)$ and RR$(r)$.
 After calculating the TPCF a power-law is fit to the function, with a steeper slope indicating stronger clustering.
+Empty bins are masked to avoid poor power-law fits.
 At SFE $=0.05$, the lower mass simulations show stronger clustering, however, this is only at one snapshot in time.

-To understand how the clustering evolves over the course of the simulations, TPCFs were calculated for every time step over each simulations, and power-law fits were derived.
-In \Cref{fig:TPCF_grad}, we plot the median gradient of the power-law for each simulation smoothed over a window of SFE $0.05\%$, and the shaded region shows the standard deviation.
-Initially the gradient is not well constrained due to the low number of sink particles.
-After SFE $\approx0.02$, the $M_{gas}=1500\,$M$_\odot$ simulation consistently has stronger clustering over the course of the simulations, while the higher mass simulations typically have shallower gradients.
-This is consistent with the hypothesis that the lower mass simulations produces more multiple star systems via core-fragmentation pathways due to stronger clustering.